Bereavement Counselling for Grief & Loss

 Bereavement counselling services through Harley Therapy™ London

-While the death of a loved is often the most common reason for seeking a bereavement counsellor, there are a number of events and situations in which we may lose something close to us and therefore feel the painful emotions associated with grief.
-At Harley Therapy London, our counsellors and psychologists have extensive training and experience in supporting individuals through bereavement and can help you come to terms with your loss.
-Call us to organise a consultation in one of our London clinics, or you can book an appointment online.
+At Harley Therapy London, our counsellors and psychologists have extensive training and experience in supporting individuals through bereavement.
+Call us to organise a consultation in one of our London clinics, or book an appointment online.

 - Symptoms of Bereavement and How to Cope